ke7ofi/leo/README.md

 ### Density

-There's no compelling reason not to provide as many characters as possible; while we probably don't need 8000 characters like on the original space-cadet keyboards, it certainly doesn't hurt to have some Greek letters and language-specific characters.
+There's no compelling reason not to provide as many characters as possible; while we probably don't need 4 bucky bits like on the original space-cadet keyboards, it certainly doesn't hurt to have some Greek letters and language-specific characters.